 Applicant must be involved in the active management of the business.
 Investment in a business previously used by a business immigrant is not allowed unless at least 50% of the new investment amount is used to expand the business.

 The investment must create new employment opportunities or maintain and enhance existing employment for Yukoners.

 Under Yukon Business PNP the applicant submits a preliminary business plan, shows a commitment to live in the Yukon, demonstrates net worth and ability to invest the minimum amount in a key sector.
 If the preliminary business plan is approved the applicant submits a detailed business plan and has an interview.
 If the applicant is approved the applicant receives permanent status.
 The applicant receives Canadian Landed Immigrant status.

 Provincial Nominee Programs Benefits

 It is always better to submit Canadian immigration applications through the various PNPs available as it has a number of benefits not available in other immigration programs.
 These benefits include:

-- Provincial Nominee program system is likely to differ from each state.
+- The Provincial Nominee program system is likely to differ from each state.
 There are a lot of applicants who wind up not qualifying under the Federal Skilled Worker program.
-The Provincial Nominee program is a fresh breathe for such candidates.
+The Provincial Nominee program is a fresh breath for such candidates.

 - When compared to the Federal Immigration program, the eligibility criteria on the Points Based System are very strict.
 But Provincial Nominee Programs of different provinces has relaxed criteria